sanger-tol/insdcdownload/README.md

 ## Overview

 The pipeline takes an assembly accession number, as well as the assembly name, and downloads it.
-It also builds a set of common indices (such as `samtools faidx` or `bwa-mem2`), and extracts the repeat-masking performed by the NCBI.
+It also builds a set of common indices (such as `samtools faidx`), and extracts the repeat-masking performed by the NCBI.

 ## Quick Start